Hikipeko/knowledge-garden/EE/CSE 248/Papers to Read.md

 * A deep reinforcement learning approach to chip foorplanning
 * In under six hours, our method automatically generates chip foorplans that are superior or comparable to those produced by humans in all key metrics
 * Develop an edge-based graph convolutional neural network architecture capable of learning rich and transferable representations of the chip.

+##### Machine Learning Applications in Physical Design: Recent Results and Directions

+##### SpecPart: A Supervised Spectral Framework for Hypergraph Partitioning Solution Improvement

+* 2023, 3 citations, ABK
+* SOTA uses multilevel paradigm, but has limitations
+	* Rely on local structure without considering the global structure
+	* Refinement can stagnate on local minima
+* First supervised spectral framework that tackles two limitations
+* Leading partitioners hMETIS and KaHyPar